html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

         </template>

     Activating the outer template will not active inner templates.
-That is to say, nested templates require that their children be manually instantiated after they have been.
+That is to say, nested templates require that their children also be manually activated.

 <h2 id="toc-old">The Road to a standard</h2>